Have you started recognizing some of your needs as we are on this journey together?

 If you have children, which needs are you focused on?
 Are you wondering why your child isn't showing more empathy for others, or worried about their achievement?

 Notice where those needs are in the hierarchy (see image below).
-If you find the needs higher on the pyramid, it is going to be easier to meet those needs once the ones below it are met.
+If you find the needs higher on the pyramid, it may be easier to meet those needs once the ones below it are met.

 Evaluate which needs you are meeting effectively, and which ones are asking for your attention